Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Our Online Learning Algorithm

 We first explain the main ideas in the design of LiQUAR and provide the algorithm outline in Section \ref{subsec: algorithm outline}.
 The key step in our algorithm design is to construct a data-based gradient estimator, which is explained with details in Section \ref{subsec: system dynamics}.
 As a unique feature of service systems, there is a delay in data observation of individual workloads, i.e., they are revealed only after service completion.
 We also explain how to deal with this issue in Section \ref{subsec: system dynamics}.
 The design of algorithm hyperparameters in LiQUAR will be specified later in Section \ref{sec: regret upper bound} based on the regret analysis results.
+In the rest of the paper, we use bold symbols for vectors and matrices.